Skip to main content

 What Is PECOS Enrollment and Which Form Do You File?

 PECOS enrollment is the process of registering a provider or supplier in Medicare's Provider Enrollment, Chain, and Ownership System so you can bill Medicare.
-Individual practitioners file Form CMS-855I, groups and organizations file CMS-855B, and an individual reassigns benefits to a group with CMS-855R — each can be submitted online through PECOS or on paper.
+Individual practitioners file Form CMS-855I — which, since the CMS-855R was discontinued on October 31, 2023, also reports all reassignments of benefits — and groups and organizations file CMS-855B, submitted online through PECOS or on paper.

 • 855O = order/refer/certify only (no billing); 855A = institutional providers; 855S = DMEPOS suppliers